Physics

 Students may develop an emphasis area in secondary education that will allow them to teach physics in grades 9-12 in Missouri.
 Please contact the Department of Teacher Education for a complete list of requirements.

 In addition to maintaining a 3.0 content and professional requirement GPA, students must pass the appropriate content assessment to be eligible for student teaching.
 Missouri S&T allows students to choose their student teaching placement, if the district agrees and a qualified cooperating teacher is available.
-This program is approved by the Missouri Department of Elementary and Secondary Education for initial teacher certification.
-Students intending to teach in other states are responsible for investigating the reciprocity agreement of that state agency.
+This program is approved by the Missouri Department of Elementary and Secondary Education.
+License reciprocity determinations outside of Missouri can be found at https://teaching.missouri.edu/student/state-authorization/mst/licensure.

 a.
 Professional requirements courses: